 Restraining orders, protection orders, and abuse prevention orders are all essentially the same thing.
 They are orders of the court preventing contact between two parties.
 Violating these orders is a criminal offense, and also can have significant civil implications.Criminal Charge in Massachusetts?
-Call (781) 817-6332.
+Call Attorney Russell Matson at (781) 817-6332.

-Although we commonly think of these kinds of orders in domestic cases, they can be put in place when there has been a history of harassment or stalking.
+Although we commonly think of these kinds of orders in domestic violence and assault cases, they can be put in place when there has been a history of harassment or stalking.
 The orders themselves are a civil remedy whose violation is punishable by criminal charges.

 Many people think a protection order just limits your physical proximity.
 While this is true, they can do a whole lot more.
 Protection orders can: